docker/compose/docs/yml.md

 ### external_links

-Link to containers started outside this `docker-compose.yml` or even outside of docker-compose, especially for containers that provide shared or common services.
+Link to containers started outside this `docker-compose.yml` or even outside of Compose, especially for containers that provide shared or common services.
 `external_links` follow semantics similar to `links` when specifying both the container name and the link alias (`CONTAINER:ALIAS`).

 ```